Priyasunil26/Documentation/Documentation.md

 - Follow the steps in the [documentation](https://help.boldbi.com/deploying-bold-bi/deploying-in-windows/installation-and-deployment/) to install the BoldBI web application.
 - For guidance on startup configuration for Bold BI, please refer to the following link: [Help.BoldBI.com](https://help.boldbi.com/application-startup/latest/)

-**Note:** During configuration in Advanced mode, make sure to note the names of the three databases.

 ### 6. DNS Mapping and Binding with Bold BI Application

 - Map IP Address to Domain Name